“I’m not telling you it’s going to be easy. I’m telling you it’s going to be worth it.”

 What can I eat?

-- You can enjoy fresh meats, fats, fruits, and all fresh vegetables except the nightshades.
-In the series links above, I’ve provided a link to an AIP grocery list.
+- You can enjoy fresh meats, seafood, fats, fruits, and all fresh vegetables except the nightshades.
+Here’s an AIP grocery list.

 - Avocados make a great snack, as do coconut chips.
-Also, you can enjoy AIP approved treats in moderation.
-This list includes links to recipes for AIP-friendly desserts.
+Also, you can enjoy AIP approved treats on special occasions.

 - There are also specific healing foods recommended for people with autoimmune disease, so start adding these to your diet as well: organ meats, bone broths, fermented foods and a wide variety of vegetables.